Biggin Church Ruins – Moncks Corner, South Carolina

 The first was a forest fire that destroyed the church in 1775.
-It was rebuilt, but soon after, British soldiers who used the church to store ammunition during the Revolutionary War set it on fire when they left.
-It was rebuilt again, but after burning down a third time, during the Civil War, its parishioners left it in ruins.
+It was rebuilt, but soon afterwards, British soldiers who used the church to store ammunition during the Revolutionary War set it on fire when they left.
+It was rebuilt again, but after burning down a third time from a forest fire in 1886, its parishioners left it in ruins.

 The area was used as a local brickyard for years until its surrounding cemetery began to be used again.
 Even though portions of walls are all that now stand, they give evidence that the original design was fairly sophisticated.